Nowaaru/suwariyomi.rs/README.md

 When you're finished making your changes, [make a pull request](https://github.com/Nowaaru/suwariyomi.rs/compare) and follow the prompt.

-Please see [CONTRIBUTING.md](./CONTRIBUTING.md) if you want to figure out more.
+Please see [CONTRIBUTING.md](./CONTRIBUTING.md) if you want to find out more.

 <!--
 1. No committing changes to both frontend and backend at the same time.